-Evaluation in Development Cooperation" at the 32nd Annual Conference of the Japan Society for International Development (JASID) on November 21, 2021.
-Updated Issues in JICA's Project Evaluation", JICA reported how its project evaluation currently responds to evolving evaluation methodologies and changes in international development project circumstances.
-Subsequently, case studies of "Process Analysis on the Project of School-Based Collaborative Teacher Training (SBCT) in Rwanda" and "Effect Verification of Scholarship Programs from the perspective After the presentation, discussants exchanged their views of Theory of Change (ToC)" were introduced as examples on issues in analyzing the process, applicable limitations of evaluation methodology having evolved.
-Process when utilizing the ToC, the relationship between evaluation analysis\2 is to confirm how the project effects are realized in new project management and existing evaluation by focusing on the project implementation process, by frameworks, and other relevant topics.
-JICA intends to which it is expected to enhance learning that is one of the leverage proposals and insights obtained through the objectives of JICA's project evaluation.
-ToC\, meanwhile, discussion to utilize evolving evaluation methods more can be utilized to clarify the process and timing of effectively and further promote learning and improvement.
+JICA held a round-table session entitled "Direction of Evaluation in Development Cooperation" at the 32nd Annual Conference of the Japan Society for International Development (JASID) on November 21, 2021.

+First, in its presentation entitled "Overall Situations and Updated Issues in JICA's Project Evaluation", JICA reported how its project evaluation currently responds to evolving evaluation methodologies and changes in international development project circumstances.
+Subsequently, case studies of "Process Analysis on the Project of School-Based Collaborative Teacher Training (SBCT) in Rwanda" and "Effect Verification of Scholarship Programs from the perspective of Theory of Change (ToC)" were introduced as examples of evaluation methodology having evolved.
+Process analysis^{2} is to confirm how the project effects are realized by focusing on the project implementation process, by which it is expected to enhance learning that is one of the objectives of JICA's project evaluation.
+ToC3, meanwhile, can be utilized to clarify the process and timing of